girl in the window

 After sitting through Zootopia for the umpteenth time, Dylan made lunch for himself and his children.
 He opted for Velveeta and shells rather than grilled cheese since all he had to do was cook the pasta in boiling water and squeeze the cheese onto it from the foil package.
 He then left a prepackaged salad for Barbara, who was anxiously awaiting word from the clinic about her son's test results.

-"I wish they'd call already," she said through the closed bedroom door.
+"I wish they'd call already," she uttered through the closed bedroom door.
 "This not knowing is killing me."

 "I'm leaving your lunch here on the floor.
-You need anything else?
+Do you need anything else?
 Magazines?
 Books?
 I can always run to the store to pick something up."

 "No. I'm good for now."